 The best aspects of BigCommerce are its similarities with Shopify.
 These include a similar interface, familiar CMS (Content Management System) and flexible features in comparison to Shopify.
 BigCommerce is a superb Shopify alternative, with dedicated analytics, inventory and marketing dashboards etc.

-Two areas where BigCommerce may not sound attractive are its very pricey themes.
-You can try out their free themes, which are brilliant don’t get me wrong, but buying a new premium theme will cost you close to $200.
+Two areas where BigCommerce may not sound attractive are its very pricey themes. it does offer 12 free themes, which are brilliant don’t get me wrong, but buying a new premium theme will cost you close to $200.

 One restriction that I dislike in particular with BigCommerce are the sales volume limits on every package.
 Once an e-store crosses $50,000 in yearly sales on the standard plan, it will need an upgrade to the plus plan and so on.

-BigCommerce currently offers four subscription plans compared to Shopify’s three including:
+BigCommerce currently offers four subscription plans with 15 days free trial:

 - Standard – $29.95 per month

 Pricing is almost the same when compared to Shopify, it’s not exactly one of the cheapest Shopify alternatives, but something comparable.
 The cherry on top of the cake however is that there are NO additional transaction fees charged with the provided payment methods.

 For more information do check out our exclusive Shopify vs BigCommerce comparison.